ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 In 2022, tuition for full-time students at Northern Kentucky University was $10,200 a year for in-state students and $20,472 a year for out-of-state students.

-Northern Kentucky University is a public, state institution, so it offers a reduced tuition rate of $10,200 for in-state students who attend full-time.
+Northern Kentucky University is a public, state institution, which means it offers a reduced tuition rate of $10,200 for students who qualify as state residents and attend full-time.
 For students who are not considered KY-residents, out-of-state tuition is $20,472 a year.

-Choosing a college where you qualify for in-state status can cut the cost of college tuition.
-Don't forget to verify your state's rules for in-state residency.
-Each state has different requirements to qualify as in-state resident.
-The most common requirement is that students must have lived in the state for a full year before starting school.
-There may be other criteria as well, depending on the state you and your parents currently reside in.
+Attending a college where you qualify for in-state tuition can drastically reduce the overall cost of college.
+Don't forget to confirm your state's eligibility criteria for in-state tuition.
+Every state has its own rules about what makes someone eligible for in-state tuition.
+In many states, students must have lived in the state for 12 months before starting school to qualify for in-state tuition.
+There may be additional requirements too, depending on where you live.

 Explore other KY colleges